logs to file

 Thanks for your help.

-RE: logs to file - Added by Joe User 28 days ago
+RE: logs to file - Added by Joe User about 1 month ago

 If running as user "hts", then Tvheadend will not have permission to create the log file in /var/log.